MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboard-share.md

     :::image type="content" source="media/dashboard-explore-data/share-external-user.png" alt-text="Screenshot of sharing an Azure Data Explorer dashboard to an external tenant.":::

 1. Send the invitation link to the user.
-The user must accept the invitation to access the dashboard.
+The user must [accept the invitation](#accept-an-invitation) to access the dashboard.

 > [!IMPORTANT]
 > * Once an invitation is sent, it can't be revoked.
 You can wait until the invitation expires, or you can revoke access once the invitee has accepted the invitation.
 > * The lifetime of an invitation is three days.
-After that, the invitation expires and the user can't access the dashboard.
+After that, the invitation expires and the a user who didn't accept the invitation can't access the dashboard.

 After sharing the dashboard, you can see who you've shared with in the **Dashboard permissions** pane.